Skip to Main Content

 Primary Sources

 A primary source is material produced at the time of an event, or by a person being studied.
-Examples of primary sources are:
+Examples of primary sources include:

 • personal and professional correspondence